LORD BYRON

 LC: Sir George!
 This is unsupportable - my Lord - I do apologise

-LC & GB: Marvellous! (ladies clap)
+LC & GB: You do us great honour! (ladies clap)

-LC(whispers to B): At two hours past midnight we will meet again - for sandwiches, hock, and champagne
+LC(whispers to B): At two hours past midnight we will meet again - for sandwiches, hock, and pale champagne

 B: I'll let Fletcher know